-A facelift surgery can do wonders to enhance your looks and self confidence while bringing forth a more youthful you.
+Facelift surgery can do wonders to enhance your looks and self-confidence while bringing forth a more youthful you.
 If you are considering this procedure for yourself, you need to have knowledge about what is to be expected and how it is done in our Scottsdale facial plastic surgery practice with Dr. David Hecht.

 Positive outcomes from facelift procedures come from a positive rapport between you and your surgeon.
-There needs to be a trust that is based on the surgeon’s medical expertise and your realistic expectations as a patient.
-This takes shape prior to surgery in the consulting stages.
+There needs to be trust that is based on the surgeon’s medical expertise and your realistic expectations as a patient.
+This takes shape before surgery in the consulting stages.
 Your facial plastic surgeon will understand how important this is and will be willing to answer your questions.